 The Westhampton Beach Historical Society, recognizing that the Foster-Meeker House was one of the oldest extant structures in the Village, documented the building, secured funding, and moved the House to a new, permanent location when it was threatened with demolition in 2008.
 The Historical Society the listed the House on the New York State and National Registers of Historic Places and developed a restoration/reconstruction plan with the intent to use the House for educational programs.
 To recognize both the history of the House and its new purpose, it was re-named the Foster-Meeker Heritage Center.

 Restoration and reconstruction have proceeded in phases.
 With the help of many generous private donors the initial phase of work, which included restoration of the timber frame and reconstruction of the entire building exterior, was completed in 2014.
 An ADOPT A WINDOW Program launched during this first phase enabled installation of authentic reproduction windows throughout the House.
 With the historic frame of the House fully protected, in 2015 period-appropriate steps and an ADA-compliant ramp were added to make the Heritage Center fully accessible, thanks to a grant obtained from the Robert D. L. Gardiner Foundation.
 In 2016 we developed plans for the completion of the interior of the Heritage Center and obtained a matching grant from the Robert D. L. Gardiner Foundation to help fund this effort.
-The interior work will be ongoing in 2017, and includes reconstruction of the central fireplace and chimney complex and installation of period-appropriate staircases.
+The interior work will be ongoing and includes reconstruction of the central fireplace and chimney complex and installation of period-appropriate staircases.
 Completion of this phase will enable our historic education programs to include demonstrations of 18th Century life.